Testing R&F Drawing Oils: Layering, Drying Time, and Mixed Media Experiments

 🔧 Final Thoughts

-R&F Drawing Oils are a really fun medium to play with—especially if you're a watercolor or mixed media artist wanting to explore oil textures on paper without the mess of traditional oil sticks.
-They're firmer and waxier, making them easier to control in a sketchbook, but you're limited by the available colors.
-For now, I'd love to add yellows and greens to my palette to be able to paint a full portrait in Drawing Oils alone.
+R&F Drawing Oils are a really fun medium to play with—especially if you’re a watercolor or mixed media artist wanting to explore oil textures on paper without the mess of traditional oil sticks.
+They’re firmer and waxier, making them easier to control in a sketchbook, and they feel similar to oil pastels like Caran d’Ache Neopastel—but unlike oil pastels, they do dry over time.

-If you're curious about how they perform in motion, you can watch my full review and timelapse tests on YouTube here
+🎥 If you're curious about how they perform in motion, you can watch my full videos here: